 Finding Primary Sources: Background Research

-This video will identify the importance of doing background research in order to succesfully find relevant primary sources.
+This video will identify the importance of doing background research in order to successfully find relevant primary sources.

 Having a hard time finding primary sources on your topic?